-Professional Practice Experience, being an integral part of DPC education program, has been given more emphasis to improve its implementation in the present curriculum and the number of hours have been rescheduled to 900 to be distributed as follows:
+Professional Practice Experience, being an integral part of DPCG education program, has been given more emphasis to improve its implementation in the present curriculum and the number of hours have been rescheduled to 1000 to be distributed as follows:

-- 1. Professional Practice Experience (PPE 001) in Community Pharmacy for not less than 200 hrs. - 2.
-Professional Practice Experience (PPE 002) in Pharmaceutical Industry for not less than 100hrs (2 credit hours) - 3.
-Professional Practice Experience (PPE 003) in Hospitals for not less than 600hrs (12 credit hours).
+1. Professional Practice Experience (PPE 001) in Community Pharmacy for not less than 200 hrs.

+2. Professional Practice Experience (PPE 002) in Pharmaceutical Industry for not less than 100hrs

+3. Professional Practice Experience (PPE 003) in Hospitals for not less than 700hrs (14 credit hours).